biosustain/co/docs/quickstart.rst

     (Feature(FeatureLocation(ExactPosition(13), ExactPosition(16)), id='DNA'),
      Feature(FeatureLocation(ExactPosition(0), ExactPosition(5)), type='library'))

-Internally, these values are stored in ``Component.features.added`` and ``Component.features.removed``.

 .. note::

-    Currently :meth:`Component.fdiff` is only implemented for components that directly inherit from one another.
+    :meth:`Component.fdiff` is currently only implemented for components that directly inherit from one another.
+    Internally, these values are looked up from ``Component.features.added`` and ``Component.features.removed`` as shown earlier.
+Eventually this will work with any two components regardless of ancestry.

 Feature search
 ^^^^^^^^^^^^^^